sclatch1/recommenderSystems/research-plan.md

 #### Answer

-- How does applying inverse-popularity weighting to ItemKNN affect the trade-off between recommendation accuracy (Recall@10, NDCG@10) and long-tail exposure (Gini index, Coverage, Novelty) on the Steam dataset?
+- To what extent does applying the Personal Popularity Aware Counterfactual (PPAC) framework to an MF-BPR recommender reduce popularity bias, measured by the Item GINI Index, while preserving recommendation accuracy measured by NDCG@10 and Recall@10 for active Steam users (≥10 interactions) on the Steam dataset?
-- Popularity-weighted ItemKNN will significantly improve long-tail exposure (lower Gini, higher Coverage, higher Novelty) but will decrease accuracy (lower Recall@10 and NDCG@10) compared to standard ItemKNN
+- TODO
-- theory:
+- TODO
-    - Known theory: Collaborative filtering exaggerates popularity bias.
-    - Validated metrics: Gini index, coverage, and novelty are established measures of exposure fairness.
-    - Intuition: Penalizing popular items redistributes similarity strength toward niche items.
-    The hypothesis is grounded in empirical observation, theory, and intuition.

 ## Designing an Offline Evaluation Experiment